tock/tock/doc/threat_model/README.md

 **Integrity:** Application data may not be modified by other applications or by untrusted capsules, except when allowed by the application.

-**Availability:** Applications may not deny service to each other.
+**Availability:** Applications may not deny service to each other at runtime.
 As an exception to this rule, some finite resources may be allocated on a first-come-first-served basis.
 This exception is described in detail in [Virtualization](Virtualization.md).